-(This was later commuted to transporation for life on appeal.)
+(This was later commuted to transporation for life on appeal in the High Court.)

 Transportation (Kālā Pānī)

-Hem Chandra Das, Upendra Nath Banerjea, Bibhuti Bhusan Sarkar, Hrishikesh Kanjilal, Birendra Chandra Sen, Sudhir Kumar Ghose, Indranath Nandy, Abinash Ch.
-Bhattacharya, Sailendra Nath Bose, Indra Bhusan Roy were sentenced to transportation for life
+Hem Chandra Das, Upendra Nath Bannerjee, Bibhuti Bhuson Sarkar, Hrishikesh Kanjilal, Birendra Sen, Sudhir Kumar Sarkar, Indra Nath Nandy, Abinash Ch.
+Bhattacharya, Sailendra Nath Bose, Indu Bhusan Roy were sentenced to transportation for life

 Paresh Ch.
-Moulik, Sishir Kumar Ghose, Nirapado Roy were sentenced to transportation for 10 years.
+Moulik, Sishir Kumar Ghose, Nirapodo Roy were sentenced to transportation for 10 years.

-Asoke Chandra Nandy, Balkrishna Hari Kane, Sushil Kumar Sen were sentenced to transportation for 7 years.
+Asoke Chandra Nandy, Balkrishna Hari Kane, Sushil Sen were sentenced to transportation for 7 years.